moman822/auto-abs/10-d/README.md

-## Auto Asset-back Security Data Pipeline: 10-D Monthly Servicer Reports
+## Auto ABS Data Pipeline: 10-D Monthly Servicer Reports

 These reports are published monthly for each publicly-issued auto ABS deal.
 They contain data on distributions to noteholders, the status of the pool of receivables and other required disclosures regarding the security.